Using Hypothesis in your Canvas course

 Issue/Question

-How can I make use of the Hypothesis collaborative annotation tool in my Canvas course?
+How can I use the Hypothesis collaborative annotation tool in my Canvas course?

 Environment